 XO Chili sauce, my friend gave me (OPT)

-n the rice cooker, add cooked rice, two stocks (4 c chicken stock first), fresh ginger, garlic, oyster sauce, soy sauce to pot and turn on rice cooker.
+n the rice cooker, add cooked rice, two stocks (2 c each stock first), fresh ginger, garlic, oyster sauce, soy sauce to pot and turn on rice cooker.
 Uncovered and stir occasionally for 45 minutes; to make sure it’s not sticking to the bottom or until congee is smooth and no longer grainy, and broken.
-Add more water or the remaining chicken stock if necessary.
+Add more prawns or chicken stock and water if necessary.

 In a bowl, combine minced pork, ginger, garlic, Shaoxing wine, salt, pepper, soy sauce, and oil.
 Mix well and set aside in the refrigerator.
 When congee is nearly done; has the right consistency: creamy.
 Add minced pork to congee, breaking down minced pork, and simmer until minced pork is cooked, for about 10 minutes.